utsav0/daily-dev-tips/src/pages/posts/css-drop-shadow-vs-box-shadow.md

 ## CSS Drop Shadow

-Then there is a [CSS Filter](https://daily-dev-tips.com/posts/building-a-realtime-photoshop/) which is amazing when it comes to contouring a PNG!
+Then there is a [CSS Filter](https://daily-dev-tips.com/posts/building-a-realtime-photoshop/) which is fantastic when contouring a PNG!

 ```css
 .drop-shadow {